 Taylor has a decades long passion for pollinators.
 He began his career studying sulphurs, the ubiquitous yellow butterflies that feed on legumes such as clovers and alfalfa.
 He was forced to leave that field of study after developing an allergy to them–an apparently not uncommon occurrence in science when one spends lots of time with a particular species.

-He then moved on to moved on to studies of the biology of neotropical African (killer) bees in South and Central America, a course he pursued for 22 years.
+He then moved on to studies of the biology of neotropical African (killer) bees in South and Central America, a course he pursued for 22 years.
 In 1994 he started Monarch Watch, the citizen science tagging program that started in 1992 and tracks the Monarch migration by having common folks net, tag and record the sex of migrating butterflies, then report the information to a central database managed by the Monarch Watch staff at the University of Kansas at Lawrence.
 The program has contributed much to the understanding of the mysterious Monarch butterfly migration.

 Perhaps most important, though, is how Monarch Watch has engaged average citizens in hands-on understanding of conservation and the environment.